-A mediator is a neutral third party who acts as a facilitator to help the parties reach a negotiated settlement to which both parties agree.
-ADR can take the form of internal or external mediation, depending on whether persons with the requisite skills, expertise and neutrality are available within the organization.
+A mediator is a neutral third party who acts as a facilitator to help the parties reach a negotiated settlement that both parties agree to.
+ADR can take the form of internal or external mediation, depending on whether persons with the needed skills, expertise and neutrality are available within the organization.

-It is generally wise for mediation to be separate from the investigation process.
+It is generally good practice for mediation to be separate from the investigation process.
 Parties may find it easier to speak freely and reach agreement if information from the mediation process is kept separate from any investigation process.

-It is important to recognize that ADR will not be appropriate in all circumstances - for example, in situations where there are significant power imbalances.
-The Commission recommends that ADR be offered as a voluntary option.
+It is important to recognize that ADR will not be appropriate in all cases - for example, in situations where there are significant power imbalances.
+The OHRC recommends that ADR be offered as a voluntary option.